A TESS View of Post-Eruption Variability in the Novae V1405 Cas,V1716 Sco, and V1674 Her: The novae and our new results

 \subsection{\nsco\ (Nova Sco 2023)}

 \nsco\ was detected as a classical nova on 2023 April 20 (discovered by Andrew Pearce on 2023 April 20.678 UT).
-In the super-soft X-ray phase, the X-ray light curves obtained with \nicer\ and \chandra\ revealed a periodicity of 77.9 seconds \citep{2023ATel16167....1D,Worley2025}.
+In the super-soft X-ray phase, the X-ray light curves obtained with \nicer\ \citep{Nicer2016} and \chandra\ \citep{Chandra2005} revealed a periodicity of 77.9 seconds \citep{2023ATel16167....1D,Worley2025}.
 From the detection of this period, it has been debated whether \nsco\ belongs to the intermediate polar class of magnetic cataclysmic variables.

 \nsco\ was observed during \tess\ Sectors 12, 39, 66 and 93.
 The periodograms of sectors 12, 39 and 93 show a strong peak at the frequencies corresponding to a period of approximately 1.36 days (see Table \ref{tab:1}).
-Figure \ref{fig:psdV1716} shows the power spectra with the False Alarm Probability (FAP) at the 99.99\% confidence level and an inset with all light curves stitched and folded at the 1.36 days period.
-This period is not detected on the periodogram corresponding to Sector 66 which started 43 days after the nova outburst and covered part of the fading phase after maximum, as illustrated in Figure \ref{fig:psdV1716} where we show the \tess~observations on top of the ASAS-SN light curve \citep{ASAS1,ASAS2}.
-The sinusoidal pattern observed in the \tess\ light curves, when phased over a 1.36-day period, leads us to identify it as the orbital period.
+Figure \ref{fig:psdV1716} shows the power spectra with the FDTS at the 99.99\% confidence level and and each sector' light curve folded at their best period with T$_{0}$ as that from the first point in the Sector 12 light curve.
+The period is not detected on the periodogram corresponding to Sector 66 which started 43 days after the nova outburst and covered part of the fading phase after maximum, as illustrated in Figure \ref{fig:psdV1716} where we show the \tess~observations on top of the ASAS-SN light curve \citep{ASAS1,ASAS2}.
+We analyzed the stability of the orbital period across Sectors 12, 39, and 93.
+The independent period measurements are $P_{S12} = 1.3665 \pm 0.0099$ d, $P_{S39} = 1.3571 \pm 0.0101$ d, and $P_{S93} = 1.3528 \pm 0.0067$ d.
+A constant-period fit to these data yields a weighted mean of $\bar{P}_{orb} = 1.357 \pm 0.005$ d with a reduced $\chi^2$ of 0.66.
+This indicates that the orbital period is stable within the measurement precision over the $\sim 6$-year baseline.
+The sinusoidal pattern observed in the \tess\ light curves leads us to identify it as the orbital period.

 The supersoft X-ray source (SSS) phase in outburst had an X-ray flux modulation with a definite period of 77.9 seconds \citep{Dethero2023,Wang2024,Worley2025}. \citet{Worley2025} found that the irregular period drift measured by \cite{Wang2024} was due to an incorrect estimate of the statistical uncertainty in the measurement of a periodicity with variable amplitude, so this period was most likely stable.
 These authors suggested that it is due to the WD spin, rather than a stellar pulsation.
 A SSS modulation due to rotation, rather than a stellar pulsation, seems to indicate a WD atmosphere with inhomogeneous temperature, presumably higher at the polar caps, which is still unexplained and difficult to model.
 However, there are several other observations showing rotational modulation of the SSS flux in novae.
 This type of periodicity (albeit usually longer, of several minutes) in the super-luminous SSS was detected again in quiescence in the accreting phase in four other novae, namely V4743~Sgr \citep[][and references therein]{Zemko2016,Dobrotka2017}, V2491~Cyg \citep{Zemko2015}, V407~Lup \citep{Aydi2018,Orio2024} and in \nher\ \citep[][and this paper]{Drake2022}, and all of these novae have now been classified as IPs.
 If this is also the case of \nsco \, this nova has an uncommonly long orbital period and an exceptional P$_{spin}$/P$_{orb}$ ratio of 0.00066 (refer to Sect. \ref{sec:conc}).